Symmetry Groupoids for Pattern-Selective Feedback Stabilization of the Chafee--Infante Equation: Conclusion and Discussion

 The effectiveness of convolution controls heavily relies on minimizing the size of vertex spaces $Y_j$ while simultaneously maximizing the size of vertex isotropy groups $H_j$.
 For example, merely selecting the vertex space $Y_1$ of odd functions does not guarantee stabilization of any equilibrium also lying in a smaller vertex space, as demonstrated in Ref. \cite{SCH16}.
 It is important to note that the case study of the Chafee--Infante equation presented in this article has the potential to be extended to any other dynamical system as long as careful consideration is given to choose vertex spaces to ensure stabilization by convolution controls.

-Regarding the practical implementation of our convolution controls, notice that distributed controls, which involve convolutions, have been utilized in engineering for a considerable period \cite{BAM02}.
+Regarding the practical implementation of our convolution controls, notice that distributed controls, which involve convolutions or a Fourier basis, have been utilized in engineering for a considerable period \cite{BAM02, MAR96}.
 Therefore, the novelty is not the convolution process itself, but rather our method of employing convolution as a means of pattern selection by exploiting symmetries at a functional level.